AntAllch/115base/site/src/main-eggs/citadelle-des-morts.md

 <h3 id='dark-sword'>Upgrade Swords - Dark Sword (Raven)</h3> <br>

-- In the Alchemical Room, you need to find 1 of 5 items, the item you need to pick up may change each time you start a new game
+- Pick up the Basic Raven Sword and go to the Alchemical Room, you need to find 1 of 5 items, the item you need to pick up may change each time you start a new game

 - The item you are looking for is either: Ram horn, Scorpion, Fish Rock, Raven Skulls or Jaw Bone